 Credit Card Insider is an independent, advertising supported website.
 Credit Card Insider receives compensation from some credit card issuers as advertisers.
 Advertiser relationships do not affect card ratings or our Editor’s Best Card Picks.
 Credit Card Insider has not reviewed all available credit card offers in the marketplace.
 Content is not provided or commissioned by any credit card issuers.
 Reasonable efforts are made to maintain accurate information, though all credit card information is presented without warranty.
 When you click on any ‘Apply Now’ button, the most up-to-date terms and conditions, rates, and fee information will be presented by the issuer.
 Credit Card Insider has partnered with CardRatings for our coverage of credit card products.
 Credit Card Insider and CardRatings may receive a commission from card issuers.
 A list of these issuers can be found on our Editorial Guidelines.

 The Ink Business Unlimited℠ Credit Card provides small business owners with a simple way to earn cash back on every purchase.
 If you don’t want to worry about bonus categories, or you just need a card for all-around spending, this might be a good option for you.

 Cardholders get 5% cash back on Lyft rides and 1.5% cash back for every other purchase, with no limit to the amount of cash back you can earn.
-There’s also a sizable introductory offer of $500 cash for spending $3,000 in the first three months, which is pretty big compared to most cards in this range.
+There’s also a sizable introductory offer of $500 cash bonus for spending $3,000 on purchases in the first 3 months after account opening, which is pretty big compared to most cards in this range.

 You’ll get Visa Signature Business benefits with this card, which mostly consist of shopping and travel protections.